 Click on this five year plan link to learn more

 Our services are primarily available to Richland County residents and businesses.
-Please contact us at 419-774-5861 Monday through Friday 8:00am to 4:30pm.
+You may contact our offices at 419-774-5861, Monday through Friday, 8:00am to 4:30pm.

-For a quick reference for recyclable materials accepted at our Collections Facility click here.
+Click here for a quick reference for recyclable materials accepted at our Collections Facility.